vmar13/mod2-playlister/README.md

 1. Clone down and cd into this repo
 2. Run "bundle install" to install dependencies
+3. Run "rake db:create"
+4. Run "rake db:migrate"
-3. Run "rails db:seed" to seed the database
+5. Run "rails db:seed" to seed the database
-4. Run "rails s" to start the server
+6. Run "rails s" to start the server

 **NOTE: This was a collaborative project built during the Flatiron School Software Engineering program.
 You can find the original repo here: https://github.com/MisterRK/mod2-playlister.
 Post-graduation, I forked the repo to develop the application further.**